 Notes: World total is an estimate.

 Northern America is investing more of its GDP in R&D than any other region, but it is Eastern and South-Eastern Asia where the increase in R&D spending relative to GDP has been largest, growing from 1.5 per cent in 2000 to 2.1 per cent in 2016.
-Europe, on the other hand, has consistently been investing 1.8 per cent of its GDP in R&D since 2010, remaining well below the 3 per cent goal set by the.
+Europe, on the other hand, has consistently been investing 1.8 per cent of its GDP in R&D since 2010, remaining well below the 3 per cent goal set by the European Commission, 2010; UNECA, 2018)..
 Among the EU member states, only Sweden and Austria are surpassing the three-per-cent target; Germany and Denmark are close, at 2.9 per cent.
+Regional blocks, like the and the EU, frequently promote R&D initiatives by endorsing assessable targets for member states (see

 However, it remains difficult for countries to follow up on their R&D aspirations, owing to budgetary, socio-economic, and infrastructure constraints.
 The AU set the R&D intensity target for its member states at one per cent (UNECA, 2018).
 Available data indicate that three Sub-Saharan economies are close to that objective: Kenya, Senegal, and South Africa, with about 0.8 per cent of GDP each.